Yousiadel/EmployeeTracker/README.md

 #EmployeeTracker
-Creating an employee Tracker using REACT. * As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+Creating an employee Tracker using REACT.
+As a user, I want to be able to track all my employee by using employee Tracker at once so that I have quick access to all information that related to them.